 Chronic neck pain is an issue that is difficult to treat, sometime requiring surgery.
 It is often very frustrating to deal with chronic neck related problems because they can be resistant to treatment and may involve symptoms such as irritability, dizziness, memory problems as well as eye problems, which are some common disturbing neck pain symptoms.

 These disturbing neck pain symptoms may be related to more well known conditions like chronic whiplash injuries, but may involve other conditions such as concussions and vascular problems.

 We have discussed some conditions like whiplash or neck sprain/strain injury, disc problems, joint problems and degeneration or arthritis.
-Lets revisit one briefly and look at some other conditions that can have some common disturbing neck pain symptoms.
+Lets revisit one briefly and look at some other conditions that can have some disturbing pain symptoms.
 The table below shows common symptoms of these conditions and we will discuss these below the table.